Advanced flag parsing in standard Go

-functionality.
-Over time, a plethora of libraries were developed; spf13/cobra
+Over time, a plethora of libraries were developed to build complex CLI

 In this post, we will have an overview of how Go’s flag works and see some